HEIGHT: 5'11 WEIGHT: 180 lbs

 MARTIN TRUEX JR: NO. 56 NAPA AUTO PARTS TOYOTA DRIVER

-Martin Truex Jr.’s path to NASCAR started in his youth riding the waves of the Atlantic Ocean hoisting nets full of clams for his father’s family-owned seafood business in Mayetta, N.J.
-The money earned working for his dad, who also owns a pretty impressive racing resume, allowed the younger Truex to polish his skills as a driver in the go-karts and Northeastern modifieds.
+Martin Truex Jr.’s path to NASCAR started with countless hours riding the waves of the Atlantic Ocean in his youth, hoisting nets full of clams for his father’s family-owned seafood business in Mayetta, N.J.

 Truex started racing at age 11 when he climbed behind the wheel of a go-kart.
 The next seven years saw several victories and championships at New Egypt Speedway in N.J.
 Like his father, the 18-year-old raced a modified at Wall Stadium Speedway, even winning the prestigious Wall Stadium Turkey Derby, a race Martin Sr. won years earlier.